- The average cost of car insurance in New York is $2,596 a year or $216 per month, based on our data analysis.

 New York car insurance providers use the make and model of your vehicle to determine premiums.
 If you drive a luxury car, which can be expensive to repair, expect to pay more for insurance than cars that are easier and cheaper to fix.

-See how much you’ll pay for car insurance for your specific make and model in New York.
+Find out how much car insurance costs for your car make and model in New York.

 Guide: How to estimate car insurance using our car insurance estimator tool